alexrudnick/dissertation/BURNDOWN.md

   * make charts & graphs
   * word2vec features
     * what window to use?
-    * vector combination: weighted sum of the vectors, weighting words closer to the focus word more.
   * doc2vec features
     * consider doing doc2vec trained on just windows? does that even make sense?
     * EMPIRICAL QUESTION: does it even really make sense to use doc2vec by